malsharkey/hello-world/README.md

 # hello-world

-This is a new GitHub account.
+This is a not a new GitHub account anymore.